Robbbo-T/Robbbo-T/README.md

 ## 1. PURPOSE

-This document establishes the Fan Module DE-RE-MA (Design Reference Master - Data Management Assembly)—a comprehensive master design reference framework for the AMPEL360 BWB-Q100.
+This document establishes the Fan Module DE-RE-MA (Design Reference Master - Data Management Assembly)—a comprehensive master design reference framework for the AMPEL360 BWB-Q100 aircraft propulsion system.
 The DE-RE-MA serves as the single authoritative source for all design data, assembly information, configuration management, and lifecycle documentation.
 It integrates digital twin technology, predictive maintenance algorithms, quantum diagnostics, and certification pathways to ensure complete traceability and control throughout the product lifecycle.

 The DE-RE-MA framework builds upon established aerospace Engineering Data Management (EDM) and Configuration Data Management (CDM) practices, extending them with quantum sensor integration, real-time digital twin synchronization, and predictive analytics capabilities.
 As the Design Reference Master, this document defines the baseline configuration from which all variations, updates, and operational data are managed.